 Pickpocketing (low probability/high impact).
 This scenario aims at detecting suspicious behavior of criminals amongst the Paaspop public, and predicting pickpocketing.
 One of the risks of failure lies in the fact that to date very little pickpocketing footage is available, making the training of the ML models an exceedingly challenging task.

-PaasPop VISOR Architecture
+PaasPop Experimentation: VISOR Prototype Architecture

 We have carefully designed the PAASPOP VISOR architecture in configurable manner starting from a baseline architecture and incrementally building up in complexity and computational power.
 The baseline architecture is graphically shown in Figure-4.